 This gratitude for all things "cream on the top" lead me to reflect on other things that make we weak at the knees and weep with delight.
 I, of course, turned to my stomach for inspiration, and remembered the delectable raw coconut cream that has almost lulled me into a pleasure-induced coma on more than one delectable culinary occasion.
 I noticed that a coconut cream recipe was appallingly absent from the blog, and so I rectify that immediately, by offering up, not one, but two coconut cream recipes.

 Making coconut cream is easy.
-You just throw raw coconut meat in your blender with some flavourings!
+You just throw raw coconut meat in your blender with some flavorings!
 Too easy!

-These two raw coconut cream blends are some of my favourites because they're really really simple.
-I like serving them both together because one has got a really subtle flavour, and the other has a beautiful caramel flavour that still tastes like coconut.
+These two raw coconut cream blends are some of my favorites because they're really really simple.
+I like serving them both together because one has got a really subtle flavor, and the other has a beautiful caramel flavor that still tastes like coconut.
 I love Coconut Secret coconut crystals!
 If you're using other coconut sugar you will need less.
 Add to taste.
-This basic recipe is a fantastic blank canvas for further flavourful inspiration.
+This basic recipe is a fantastic blank canvas for further flavorful inspiration.
 You can make chocolate cinnamon coconut cream, banana coconut cream, berry coconut cream, mint carob coconut cream.
 The raw potential is endless!